 I was born on the West Coast of the South island of Aotearoa New Zealand and spent most of my childhood in small rural communities.
 All of my earliest memories involve being outside in nature, playing with my brother and sister.
 My heart loves the wide open spaces of the water and skies that this island, Te wai pounamu (South island) is cradled between.

 I am motivated to become a Center for Conflict Studies Peacebuilder Fellow because I have the capacity to act as storyteller; listening and sharing that which others hold as precious.
 I think that it is as we understand each other that we become more motivated to create change and work for peace in our world.
-For me, peace is relational and it is as we communicate and share, that we begin to mobilise ourselves, to use our resources in service to the other.
+For me, peace is relational and it is as we communicate and share, that we begin to mobilize ourselves, to use our resources in service to the other.
 Some may be moved by our stories to help redirect resources, some may pray and use their minds more peacefully in their own communities, perhaps others may use their talents to continue to design simple water harvesting units.
 I don't really know.
-But what I do know is that many humanbeings have a great heart and when we feel a need we can mobilise to find creative solutions.
+But what I do know is that many human beings have a great heart and when we feel a need we can mobilize to find creative solutions.

 At the age of 5, I participated in a UNICEF campaign on children's rights.
 It consisted of voting for our favorite right and I had no doubts on which one I would pick: right to equality and non discrimination.
 It is one of my favorite memories and it may illustrate my attitude towards life.
 Now, 19 years later, I entered Law School, been to China to study Human Rights Law, worked for Amnesty International and MANAB (an NGO in India) ... and most important of all, I have lived unique experiences and met good friends everywhere.
 I still have a long way to go in my career, but I could not have reached where I am at the age of 24 without the unconditional support of my beloved family and friends.